-- Cardiac monitor - Consider a 12-leadECG, especially if bradycardic or tachycardic.
-(Evaluate for QRS widening or long QT) - ECG - Titrate naloxone (Narcan) to max 2 mg per dose IV, IM, or IN, ONLY if hypoventilation or respiratory arrest.
-(Consider administering in $\leq 0.5$ mg increments, if giving IV)
+- Cardiac monitor - Consider a 12-lead ECG, especially if bradycardic or tachycardic.
+(Evaluate for QRS widening or long QTc) - Titrate naloxone (Narcan) to max 2 mg per dose IV, IM, or IN, ONLY if hypoventilation or respiratory arrest.
+(Consider administering in ≤ 0.5 mg increments, if giving IV)

-- Only administer naloxone (Narcan) to suspected opioid overdoses with hypoventilation.
-For provider and patient safety, do not administer without a medical control order if there are adequate ventilations - ALS providers should titrate the naloxone (Narcan) dose to assure adequate ventilation - If high suspicion of opioid overdose, providers may administer naloxone (Narcan) prior to checking a blood glucose level - Do NOT give naloxone (Narcan) to any intubated patient without a medical control order unless they are in cardiac arrest - If suspected isolated opioid overdose, consider giving naloxone (Narcan) intranasally for provider and patient safety
+- Only administer naloxone (Narcan) to patients with suspected opioid overdose with hypoventilation.
+For provider and patient safety, do not administer without a medical control order if there are adequate ventilations - ALS providers should titrate the naloxone (Narcan) dose to assure adequate ventilation - If high suspicion of opioid overdose, providers may administer naloxone (Narcan) prior to checking a blood glucose level - Do NOT give naloxone (Narcan) to any intubated patient without a medical control order unless they are in cardiac arrest - If suspected isolated opioid overdose, consider giving naloxone (Narcan), intranasally, for provider and patient safety